-SPP (Southwest Power Pool): SPP operates as an RTO.
-The SPP RTO performs the independent transmission functions required of that entity.
+SPP (Southwest Power Pool): SPP Operates both an RTO and a RE.
+The SPP RTO performs the independent transmission functions required of that entity while the SPP RE is the NERC delegated authority in the SPP Reliability Region for the enforcement of NERC Reliability Standards.
+These two entities are distinctly separate with different governance structures and personnel.
 The SPP RTO has a Pool-Wide Tariff under which Xcel Energy has placed the SPS operating area.
 This tariff governs generator interconnection requests and provides network and point-to-point transmission service.
-SPP Operates in portions of Texas, New Mexico, Oklahoma, Kansas, Nebraska, Missouri, Arkansas, Louisiana, Iowa, Colorado, Utah, Arizona, Wyoming, and Montana.
+SPP Operates in portions of Texas, New Mexico, Oklahoma, Kansas, Nebraska, Missouri, Arkansas, and Louisiana.